nodejs/node/COLLABORATOR_GUIDE.md

 #### When breaking changes actually break things

-Breaking changes are difficult primarily because they change the fundamental assumptions a user of Node.js has when writing their code and can cause existing code to stop functioning as expected -- costing developers and users time and energy to fix.

-Because breaking (semver-major) changes are permitted to land in master at any time, it should be *understood and expected* that at least some subset of the user ecosystem *may* be adversely affected *in the short term* when attempting to build and use Node.js directly from master.
-This potential instability is precisely why Node.js offers distinct Current and LTS release streams that offer explicit stability guarantees.
+Because breaking (semver-major) changes are permitted to land on the master branch at any time, at least some subset of the user ecosystem may be adversely affected in the short term when attempting to build and use Node.js directly from the master branch.
+This potential instability is why Node.js offers distinct Current and LTS release streams that offer explicit stability guarantees.

 Specifically: